Jeremiah Chapter Five

 Jeremiah 5:4 & 5

-I thought, 'These are only the poor; they are foolish, for they do not know the way of the Lord, the requirements of their God.
-So I will go to the leaders and speak to them; surely they know the way of the Lord, the requirements of their God.'
-But with one accord they too had broken off the yoke and torn off the bonds.
+My reaction was, "These must be the poor, the foolish, not knowing the way of ADONAI or the rulings of their God.
+I will go to the prominent men, and I will speak to them; for they know the way of ADONAI and the rulings of their God."
+But these had completely broken the yoke and torn the harness off.

 We see that God is right in His judgment as they could not use the "I didn't know" excuse.
 It was not just the uneducated people that were disobedient but also the city leaders.
 They are compared to oxen that had been hooked up to a load but had gone wild and broken away from the cart.